mthirabayashi/ShareAGram/README.md

 Implementation

 Post images are stored on cloudinary.com.
-In the backend, the post feed is contructed based on the users that the current user is following.
+In the backend, the post feed is constructed based on the users that the current user is following.
 Deleting a post removes it from the database as well as removing it from the application state.

 ####Comments